The protection of your data at certified-senders.org and summit.certified-senders.org

 On our website, we provide you with the option to subscribe to our newsletter.
 Within the scope of making a subscription, we will collect personal-related data from you (email address is mandatory).
 We shall solely use these types of data for the personalisation and implementation of our email mailings.
 In order to prevent the misuse of email addresses, subscribers must confirm the ordering of our newsletter in an automated process via email (double opt-in).
 Only after you have clicked on the confirmation link will your email address be added to our mailing list.
 Your thus declared consent can be withdrawn at any time with effect for the future.
 This can be done conveniently with the aid of the link that is located in the lower section of each of our mailings, via email to email@example.com, or by means of a message to our office – by mail to: eco – Association of the Internet Industry, Lichtstrasse 43h, 50825 Cologne, Germany, or by fax to: +49-221-7000-48-11.

-Our newsletters are sent via the email marketing service “XCampaign” operated by the Schober Information Group (Schweiz) AG, Theaterstrasse 17, 8400 Winterthur, Switzerland.
+Our newsletters are sent via the email marketing service “XCampaign” operated by KÜNZLERBACHMANN DIRECTMARKETING AG, Haldenstrasse 16A, CH-8306 Brüttisellen.

 When you subscribe to our newsletter, XCampaign stores the data you have entered for the sending and analysis of the newsletter on our behalf.
 The data is encrypted using the XCrypto service in Switzerland and anonymously hosted on servers of Super Network s.r.o. in Prague, Czech Republic.
 For each newsletter sent, we receive information on the address file used, the subject, and the number of newsletters sent.
 In addition, we can see which addresses have not yet received the newsletter, to which address it was sent, and at which addresses it failed to be dispatched.
 We can also see which addresses have subscribed.
 We require this data for organisational reasons in order to optimise the dispatch of our newsletter and for statistical analysis of our newsletter.
-Further analysis of your user behaviour will not take place unless you have given us your consent in accordance with Article 6 (a) GDPR.
-In this case, we will collect the following additional data: which addresses have opened the newsletter and which links have been clicked.
+The following additional data is also collected: Which addresses have opened the newsletter and which links have been clicked (tracking).
 This data helps us to improve our newsletters.

 You can withdraw your consent in this additional analysis at any time with effect for the future.
 By email to: firstname.lastname@example.org, keyword: Revocation of Tracking of Opening and Clicking, or by means of a message to our office – by post to: eco Association of the Internet Industry, Lichtstrasse 43h, 50825 Cologne, Germany, or by fax to: +49-221 – 7000 48-111.